On the Applicability of the Geodesic Deviation Equation in General Relativity: Geodesic Deviation in General Relativity

 Notice that the function $f(s)$ contains, besides periodic and constant parts, a term that grows linearly with the reference proper time $s$ for $C_{(1)} \neq 0$.
 This contribution is not bounded and will, thus, limit the validity of the framework since we work with the first order deviation equation, i.e.\ the deviation $\eta^a$ is assumed to be small and only contributions up to first order were considered.
 We observe that in the general relativistic solution of the first order deviation equation two distinct frequencies appear:

 In the Newtonian limit these two frequencies coincide and yield the Keplerian frequency $\Omega_K$.
-Fig.\ \ref{fig_frequComparison} shows the difference $\Omega_\Phi - k$ between both frequencies for reference radii that correspond to satellite orbits from $100$ km to $3.6\cdot 10^4$ km above the surface of the earth.
-It is worthwhile to note that the general relativistic solution \eqref{eq_GR_CircRefDevSol}, \eqref{eq_GR_CircRefDevSol2} approaches the correct Newtonian limit \eqref{eq_NewtonDevSol}.
-Furthermore, we observe that the normalization of the reference four-velocity yields
+Fig.\ \ref{fig_frequComparison} shows the difference $\Omega_\Phi - k$ between both frequencies for reference radii that correspond to satellite orbits from $100$ km to $3.6\cdot 10^4$ km above the surface of the Earth.
+It is worthwhile to note that the general relativistic solution \eqref{eq_GR_CircRefDevSol}, \eqref{eq_GR_CircRefDevSol2} approaches the correct Newtonian limit \eqref{eq_NewtonDevSol} for $c \to \infty$.
+Studying the difference allows to uncover relativistic effects in the following.
+Observe that the normalization of the reference four-velocity yields

 When we parametrize the circular reference orbit by coordinate time we get